til2to/testing-practices/README.md

 To get a local copy up and running, follow these steps.
 1. install git
 2. Clone the project from the repository, "git clone address"
-3. run "npm i" to install all dependencies and node modules
+3. run "npm i" to install all dependencies and node modules including jest
-4. Open it with the live server
+4. run "npm start"
+5. run "npm jest or npm run watch" to run the jest testing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>